 Welcome to Apple Tree Class

 Key Stage: Early Years Foundation Stage

-Reading, writing and maths is taught every day to support children’s growing interest in the world around them.
-It is taught using a theme which is developed over time and captures children’s curiosity and imagination.
-Outside we have a safe, purpose built garden area that is ideal for learning through play and is set in a wonderful backdrop of fields and a small wood.
-Nature is everywhere and the children really benefit from discovering and exploring the outdoor environment.
+Our garden area is ideal for learning through play and is set in a wonderful backdrop of fields and a small wood.
+Nature is everywhere and the children get great enjoyment from discovering and exploring the natural outdoor environment.